extremdrone/Shuttle/README.md

 ## License

 Shuttle is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE](LICENSE) file for more info.

+> This project and all Shuttle tools are in no way affiliated with Apple Inc, Google LLC.
+This project is open source under the MIT license, which means you have full access to the source code and can modify it to fit your own needs.
+You are responsible for how you use Shuttle.